Security police: Portugal

 The Navy Establishments Police (Polícia dos Estabelecimentos da Marinha) is a small security police force responsible for protecting several of the facilities of the Portuguese Navy, including the navy central administration buildings, the Lisbon Naval Base and the Navy Museum.

 The Navy Establishments Police is a non-military service, in contrast with the Naval Police (Polícia Naval) which is the Portuguese Navy's military police.

 South Africa

 During the 1960s the South African Security Police were known for detaining and interrogating members of the public, often leading to the victims death or disappearance, especially in the height of the Apartheid era.

 Sri Lanka

 During the 1990s the Sri Lanka Police created a sub unit with its members known as police security assistants.
 They were mostly limited to protection of police and governmental facilities.

 Sweden

-An ordningsvakt is a person deputized by the Swedish Police Authority to act as a law enforcement officer with limited police powers.
-His main mission is to assist in maintaining public order.
+An ordningsvakt (”order-guard”) is a person deputized by the Swedish Police Authority to act as a law enforcement officer with limited police powers.
+Their main mission is to assist in maintaining public order.